 Course Materials: My lecture notes were the primary reference.
 Additional resources may be recommended to those attending the course.

 This was an advanced undergraduate course on thermodynamics and statistical physics.
 Topics included basics of temperature, heat, and work; entropy, state-counting, probability, and the second law; partition functions and the Boltzmann distribution; applications to engines, refrigerators, and computation; phase transitions; basics of quantum statistical mechanics.

 Prerequisites: An excellent understanding of mechanics, and ideally some basic knowledge of quantum mechanics.

 Course Materials: The main textbook for the course is Schroeder’s An Introduction to Thermal Physics (1999/2000).
 Here are rough, incomplete lecture notes.

 Fall 2016 & Spring 2017

-This is a graduate QFT course.
+This was a graduate QFT course.
 The first semester covers basic lattice phonon models and their continuum field theory limit, canonical quantization, implications of Lorentz invariance, effective field theory, quantization and Feynman rules for scalars, renormalization and RG flows, and the basics of scalar and spinor QED.
-In the second semester we will have further discussions of QED, Wilsonian renormalization, continuous global and gauge symmetries, Nambu-Goldstone bosons and the spontaneous breaking of global symmetries, the Higgs mechanism, the standard model, and anomalies.
+In the second semester we will have further discussions of QED, Wilsonian renormalization, continuous global and gauge symmetries, Nambu-Goldstone bosons and the spontaneous breaking of global symmetries, the Higgs mechanism, the standard model, deep inelastic scattering, and anomalies.